AustinBoyuJiang/Recap/README.md

+Check out the live deployment of the project on the [Recap website](http://recap.austinjiang.com) to see it in action!

-# Recap: Memory Planning System
+# Recap: A Memory Planning System

 A full-stack AI-powered memory planning system that simulates how the human brain structures and retains knowledge — from sentences to letters — across any subject or language.